Omaha Medical Malpractice Attorneys

 Not every injury sustained in a hospital can be considered medical malpractice, and not every instance of medical malpractice is worth pursuing.
 For example, a breach in the standard of care is bad, but if it doesn’t result in an injury, there is no case.
 Likewise, not all injuries or illnesses are caused by a physician’s negligence.

-For medical malpractice claim to be viable, these three characteristics must be present:
+For a medical malpractice claim to be viable, these three characteristics must be present:

 Case Results